refinedev/refine/documentation/docs/guides-concepts/import-export/index.md

 Internally, it uses [`export-to-csv`][export-to-csv] to create the `CSV` file.

-> 🚨 `CSV` The download feature for CSV files does not function within an iframe (live-previews).
+> 🚨 The download feature for `CSV` files does not function within an iframe (live-previews).
 You can copy the code and run it in your own project to see it in action.

 <UseExportExample />